runmat-org/runmat/website/content/blog/in-defense-of-matlab-whiteboard-style-code.md

 The math is identical.
 But in the Python version, the engineer is thinking about computer science concepts: `imports`, `methods`, `tuples`, and `axes`.
 In the MATLAB version, the engineer is thinking about linear algebra: *rows, columns, and multiplication.*

-## Why Readable Math is a Safety Feature
+## Why readable math is a safety feature

 Why does this subtle difference matter?